 Blade or Mallet Putters?

-Blade putters are the traditional style of putters that most golf pros use today.
+Blade putters such as this one featured on our s7k standing putter review are the traditional style of putters that most golf pros use today.
 If you are a golfing purist and you already have a decent putting game then these no-nonsense types of putters are perfect for you.

 That doesn’t mean that modern technology hasn’t helped the blade putter to become more forgiving over recent years with nearly every model from brands like TaylorMade, PING, Callaway, Titleist, Wilson and Cobra each having their own line of weighting, insert option and sometimes loft.